-What we will list on our TV crawl and on WHNT.com:
+What we will list on TV and on WHNT.com

-- Major Businesses (employing greater than 200 people - For example, large employers, county courthouses & governmental agencies, public offices & services, cancer care and dialysis centers, large medical service providers, major retail centers, large banks, etc.)
+- Major Businesses (employing greater than 200 – for example, large employers, county courthouses & governmental agencies, public offices & services, cancer care and dialysis centers, large medical service providers, major retail centers, large banks, etc.)

 Please consider using social media to relay your closing